 “It’s not a static process.
 [Metabolism] changes depending on how bad your heart failure is and what the cause of the heart failure is,” says Dr. Connelly.
 “Before this, we never had a good technique that could help tease out exactly what’s going on in terms of the heart taking up glucose and taking up fats, and what happens to them once they enter the cells in the heart and get broken down.”

-Hyperpolarized carbon-13 MRI could show these processes.
+Hyperpolarized carbon-13 MRI is the world's first cardiac imaging technique that could show these processes.
 And it could be safer than positron emission tomography (PET) scanning, which relies on radiation to diagnose heart failure.
 The new technique would be integrated into a regular cardiac MRI, adding only about 10 minutes to the procedure.

 Dr. Cunningham plans to study metabolic imaging in people with enlarged hearts, a condition that puts them at an increased risk of heart failure.
 By following them he hopes to learn whether glucose metabolism can be used as a biomarker to predict disease.
 “I think that will answer the question as to whether it’ll be useful clinically,” he says.